Afsana0304/LLM_SUMMARIZER/README.md

 - 🔄 FastAPI backend for robust, scalable API
 - 📝 Streamlit frontend for user-friendly input/output
-- 🤗 Model loading from local directory (downloaded via script)
+- 🤗 Model loading from local directory (downloaded via script).
+- - This project uses the `google/flan-t5-base` model from Hugging Face for summarization (but can be swapped in any compatible model)

 ## 🚀 Getting Started

 1️⃣ Clone the repo